ehouse/kackle/README.md

   COPY ./static/ -> /Users/ehouse/Projects/kackle/sample/out
 ```

+New posts can be created with `kackle -p` command.
+It will run through a set of
+questions to setup a new post.

 ### Design

 Kackle fits two use cases that few other static site generators aim to hit.
 It's